-Someone at Bungie must love Firefly because the ODST expansion has Buck, voiced by Fillion, Dutch voice by Baldwin and Mickey voiced by Tudyk.
+- Everyone at Bungie must love Firefly because the ODST expansion has Buck, voiced by Fillion, Dutch voice by Baldwin and Mickey voiced by Tudyk.
 Also characters will say 'Gorram that hurts' if shot enough.
 Another hilarious shout out is playing as Buck in firefight when throwing grenades he will sometimes shout, "This Is SPARTAA" He's also an unlockable voice in Reach's "Firefight" gametype; he'll exclaim "Shiny" when equipping a power weapon.

-- In a Shout-Out to the series, Microsoft named their voice assistant app in Windows Phone 8.1 after Cortana.
+- In a Shout-Out to the series, Microsoft named their voice assistant app in Windows Phone 8.1 and Windows 10 after Cortana.
 Originally it was just a codename during 8.1's development, but after word got out, fans campaigned for it to be kept.
 Not only did they do just that, they brought in Jen Taylor to provide the voice.